This year's first Atlantic storm Arthur will bring high surf, strong winds and heavy rains to the North Carolina coast

 As of early Monday morning, Arthur is churning off the coast of Georgia and South Carolina with sustained winds of 45 mph, according to CNN Meteorologist Robert Shackelford.

+Tropical storm force winds will extend outward up to 90 miles from the center.
 Officials are telling the public to be prepared as the storm is expected to strengthen in the next 48 hours.

 Governor urges people to 'pay close attention'